-One of the things we like the most about traveling and living in different countries is trying new food, new tastes.
-In Angola, we discovered a whole new world of different tastes and ingredients we never tried before, like Funge, Okra, Kizaca, Muamba, Mucua… We are not experts, only foodies.
-Below we share as examples of some dishes, the ones we tried and liked.
-Overall Angolan food is a mix of African Food and Portuguese food.
+One of the things we like the most about traveling and living in different countries is trying new foods, new tastes.
+In Angola, and in the Angolan cuisine, we discovered a whole new world of different flavors, textures, and ingredients we had never tried before, like Funge, Okra, Kizaca, Muamba, Mukua…

 Angolan Street Food